-Creating beautiful, funny, or captivating videos on an iPhone is made possible because of the superior Apple camera.
+Creating beautiful, funny, or captivating videos on an iPhone is made possible because of the amazing Apple camera.
 If you are an avid video maker, it is simple just to pull out your phone and shoot.

 If you make a lot of videos, you likely also edit a lot, which requires learning how to do specific editing tasks, such as cropping.
 We will run you through several methods for cropping your videos, including using a third-party app.